Bayan Productions

 Bayan Productions, Inc. is a Philippine television production company established in 1995 and is a partner of ABS-CBN.
-In collaboration with ABS-CBN News and Current Affairs, the company is in charge of several current affairs programs that are broadcast on ABS-CBN, Kapamilya Channel, TeleRadyo, and A2Z, including Magandang Gabi, Bayan, and its spinoff KBYN: Kaagapay ng Bayan.
+In collaboration with ABS-CBN News and Current Affairs, the company is in charge of several current affairs programs that are broadcast on ABS-CBN, Kapamilya Channel and A2Z, including Magandang Gabi...
+Bayan, and its spinoff KBYN: Kaagapay ng Bayan.

-Arlene de Castro, who led Bayan Productions until her passing on July 31, 2021, was formerly ABS-CBN's vice president for current affairs.
+Arlene de Castro, who led Bayan Productions until her death on July 31, 2021, was formerly ABS-CBN's vice president for current affairs.